Travel tips about Uzbekistan : what you should know

 They take one copy of the form and they give you the other one.
 Keep it until you leave the country.
 When you’ll leave, in theory you’ll fill the same form again, and they’re gonna compare how much you have this time.
 If you leave the country with more money than you came in with, they’re gonna think it’s suspicious (you worked there, you came for business purpose…).
 In my case, I did fill the form when I came in the country.
 When I left to go to Kazakhstan, they gave me the same form and I started filling it, but then they said “Whatever, you don’t need to do this, it’s ok!”

 One last thing.
 If, by any chance, you come overland like I did from Konye Urgench in Turkmenistan, after the customs, on the Uzbek side, there’s nothing.
 We’re in the middle of nowhere.
 Everytime I crossed a border or came in a new country, there was always a bus/subway/train/taxi to take and go where I wanted to.
 This time, absolutely nothing.
 I went to see the military man who made me cross the border, and I explained my little problem.
 He took the phone number of the hostel I was staying at for one night in Nukus, he called them, then he said “A taxi is coming for you in 20 minutes.
 It will be 10 US dollars“.
-And as I was waiting for that taxi, we started to “talk” and this is when he told me that in your thirties, they all have three or four kids in Uzbekistan.
+And as I was waiting for that taxi, we started to “talk” and this is when he told me that people in their thirties all have three or four kids in Uzbekistan.

 The official currency in Uzbekistan is the som.
 For your information, with one US dollar, you get more or less 8000 soms and with one euro, 9600 soms.
 You also need to know that the most common bills are the 1000 soms bills.
 Yes, I think you get it now, you exchange one dollar and you already have eight bills.
 Imagine if you exchange 100$… Therefore, and I’m serious, you have to bring a bag with you to carry your money (like gangsters in the movies!).
 It’s pretty much impossible to put all your money in your wallet.
 Things are slowly getting better, 5000 soms bills circulate more and more, and I heard 50000 soms bills will come soon.

 Until September 5th 2017, there were two exchange rates in Uzbekistan, the official one and the black market one.
-WIth the official one, you could get 5000 soms with one euro, and 4000 soms with one US dollar.
+With the official one, you could get 5000 soms with one euro, and 4000 soms with one US dollar.
 Twice more with the black market rate.
 When I came in the country, I exchanged my money with the black market rate (like everyone!), never at the bank or the foreign exchange counter.
 I exchanged my money in the back of an internet café, at the Siyob bazaar in Samarkand, at a pizzeria, even at the butcher’s!

 Since September 5th 2017, there’s only one exchange rate.
 The official rate is now the black market rate.
 Thus you can exchange your money peacefully at the bank or the foreign exchange counter.
 I was in Uzbekistan when the new law passed, and it created mayhem in the whole country!
 Now it’s illegal for Uzbeks to exchange money outside like they used to.
 Otherwise they can get in big trouble, and you as well!
 Therefore don’t exchange money if someone comes to you outside.
 They turn their two index fingers around each other to say “Wanna exchange cash?“.
 Just go to the bank, it’s better!